History of rail transport in Turkey: Late 20th century

 According to Turkish State Railways, beginning in 1950 the railways of Turkey were ignored and neglected as focus turned to highways.
 There was no full signaling in Turkey until 1950.
 In the early part of the period, the improvement of the roadway system was conceived to support the rail system, but instead of the coordinated building of both road and rail structures intended, railroad constructed slowed dramatically.

 The Central Treaty Organisation, dissolved after the Iranian Revolution, sponsored some railway building with British money.
 A railway line, some of which was completed, was built to enable a rail connexion between London and Tehran via Van.
 A section from Lake Van in Turkey to Sharafkhaneh in Iran was completed and funded in large part by CENTO (mainly the UK).
 The civil engineering was especially challenging because of the difficult terrain.
 Part of the route included a rail ferry across Lake Van with a terminal at Tatvan on the Western side of the lake.
 Notable features of the railway on the Iranian side included 125 bridges, among them the Towering Quotor span, measuring 1485 ft in length, spanning a gorge 396 ft deep.

 In the 1980s, the national transportation plan "1983–1993 Transportation Interim Planning" was adopted with a goal in part of decreasing highway transportation share from 72% to 36%, but the plan was abolished in 1986 without implementation.

 21st century

 In 2002, only 4% of freight transported in Turkey traveled by rail, and only 2% of passenger travel was conducted by rail.
+As of 2026, this is uplifted to 6% in freight and 7% in passenger.